Rita Ora’s See-Through Jeweled Garment Stuns Followers

 “Let me just say how beautiful you are for the 82692387x in my life,” a fourth follower commented.

-For her caption, Rita wrote that she will be performing in Jung-gu, South Korea tomorrow.
+For her caption, Rita wrote that she will be performing in Jung-gu, South Korea, tomorrow.

 Since 2012, Rita has been branding herself as a celebrity who can do it all.